 We credit ancient Greece with being the home of democracy, from the word "demos" or people.
 The word politics is derived from "polis", which meant the city-state.
 The town was the place to conduct business, and where the laws were made.
-From "polis", we derive metropolitan and "rhetoric" still means persuasive speech.
+From "polis", we derive metropolitan, and "rhetoric" still means persuasive speech.

 Language and Linguistic Devices

 Our literature has its origin in ancient Greece, modern novels being the storytelling form descended from the epic poems recited by bards.
 In Greek, "mele" meant poem, a word that lives on in melody or music, a poem being a musical arrangement of words.
 Since writing materials were scarce and expensive in ancient times, poetry had to be memorized.
 The use of a recurring meter or rhythm helped the performer greatly when reciting.
-We still use Greek phrases, such as “iambic pentameter” to define poetic rhyming metres.
+We still use Greek phrases, such as “iambic pentameter” to define poetic rhyming meters.

 Performance and Theatre

 It is no surprise that words concerning performance have their origins in ancient Greece, the birthplace of the art form we call theatre, itself derived from "theatron" which means "to behold".
-From the Greek gang of three playwrights, Aeschylus, Euripides and Sophocles, we have inherited a raft of words that define theatre itself, for example, tragedy, comedy and satire.
+From the Greek gang of three playwrights, Aeschylus, Euripides, and Sophocles, we have inherited a raft of words that define theatre itself, for example, tragedy, comedy, and satire.
 The word “satire” is derived from Satyr, one of those nasty little mythological beasts that used to follow Bacchus about in his woodland carriage, lampooning all who stood in his way.
 Our word pantomime is derived from “mimesis”, which means to imitate.
-In classical times, the word orchestra meant “open performance space”, while “skene” meant theatrical sets, the origin of our modern word, scene.
-Because Greek theatres were wide open arenas, filled with hundreds of people, sound effects were important, with musicians banging drums and clashing cymbals, whenever the script demanded.
-Onomatopoeia has never gained an English equivalent and is simply a way of representing audible sounds in words, for example, “smash” , "crash" and “bang”, to the delight of comic book creators everywhere.
+In classical times, the word orchestra meant “open performance space”, while “skene” meant theatrical sets, the origin of our modern word "scene."
+Because Greek theatres were wide-open arenas, filled with hundreds of people, sound effects were important, with musicians banging drums and clashing cymbals, whenever the script demanded.
+Onomatopoeia has never gained an English equivalent and is simply a way of representing audible sounds in words, for example, “smash”, "crash", and “bang”, to the delight of comic book creators everywhere.

 Emotions and Passions

 Because of this theatrical connection, words that mean heightened feelings and extreme situations tend to have their origins in Greek.
-When we talk of agonising over a matter, we are using the word “agon”, which meant a violent argument or contest.
+When we talk of agonizing over a matter, we are using the word “agon”, which meant a violent argument or contest.
 A very proud man is filled with “hubris”, while an irrational fear is a “phobia”.
-When the price of something rises and rises, we say it is hyper inflated, and to be ecstatic means to be wildly happy.
+When the price of something rises and rises, we say it is hyper-inflated, and to be ecstatic means to be wildly happy.
 On a day when you feel apathetic, you are channeling the Greek "aporia", which means a mental impasse or a philosophical puzzle.

-Many of the actual Greek words we use reflect the violent world of Greek mythology, with words like chaos, crisis, nemesis and catharsis in common use today.
+Many of the actual Greek words we use reflect the violent world of Greek mythology, with words like chaos, crisis, nemesis, and catharsis in common use today.
 Since so many of our modern inventions would seem almost mythical to the ancients, it is appropriate that we use words that refer to superpowers, like “tele”, to prefix many of our time-space collapsing gadgets.

 We still use words that reflect the darkness of the ancient world.
 When we disparage a man, we tear his character apart, and in ancient Greece, the verb "sparagmos" meant to literally tear apart a sacrificial victim.